Ferns & Focus

 Greek Oregano (O. vulgare hirtum)

-Greek oregano is distinguished by its small, pointed, deep green leaves that are densely covered in fine white hairs, giving the foliage a characteristic fuzzy and matte appearance.
+Small pointed deep green leaves densely covered in fine white hairs, giving a fuzzy matte look.

 Golden Oregano (O. vulgare 'Aureum')